 This was only noticed when residue started to appear on a surface away from the immediate laser area.
 The solution was to add a second-stage filtration point.

-It’s not just fume and dust that laser operators need to take into account.
-Fibre lasers operate at high speeds and accuracy and, as a consequence, generate significant heat.
-BOFA has developed a range of temperature control and cooling units that help ensure the laser head is kept at a temperature that optimises reliability and performance while protecting the integrity of high-value equipment.
+It’s not just fume and dust that laser operators need to consider.
+Fibre lasers operate at high speeds and accuracy and, consequently, generate significant heat.
+Donaldson BOFA has developed a range of temperature control and cooling units that help ensure the laser head is kept at a temperature that optimises reliability and performance while protecting the integrity of high-value equipment.